 Packaging food for the Backpack Program, and other food assistance programs

-Assisting agency members load cars with food items
+Assisting agency members to load cars with food items

 Assisting donors with transporting food donations into the facility